 Five ones to watch in the FCA’s final general insurance pricing rules

 Insurers and intermediaries are in a slightly strange limbo at present.
-We know that the FCA will publish its final rules on GI pricing practices at the end of this month.
+We know that the FCA will publish its final general insurance pricing rules (see FCA will publish its final rules on GI pricing practices) at the end of this month.
 We also know that it has confirmed the implementation deadlines will be the end of September for enhanced product governance and systems and controls, and the end of December for pricing and auto-renewal.
 We just don’t know the final rules.

 With these tight implementation deadlines looming large, most firms have assumed there won’t be significant changes to the meat of the proposals to ban price walking and the enlarged scope for fair value product assessments.
 Most have begun preparation work on that basis.

-Nonetheless there are some important points that we expect the FCA to clarify when the final rules are published which could have a significant impact on some business models.
+Nonetheless there are some important points that we expect the FCA to clarify when the final general insurance pricing rules are published which could have a significant impact on some business models.

 Here are our top five things to watch: